DataDog/documentation/content/en/tracing/guide/ingestion_control_page.md

 ## Summary across all environments

 Get an overview of the total ingested data over the past hour, the active APM intrastructure (hosts, Fargate tasks and serverless functions), and an estimate of your monthly ingestion quota.
-If the quota is less than `100%`, the projected ingested data fits in your [monthly allotment][2] of 150GB per host.
+If the quota is less than `100%`, the projected ingested data fits in your [monthly per-host allotment][2].

 ## Service table view

 The service table contains information by service about the ingestion configuration:

 Services
 : The name of each service sending traces to Datadog.
-The table contains root and non-root services that ingested data in the over the past one hour.
+The table contains root and non-root services that ingested data in the past one hour.

 Ingested Traces/s
-: Average number of traces per second ingested into Datadog for the service over the past one hour.
+: Average number of traces per second ingested into Datadog for the service in the past one hour.

 Ingested Bytes/s
-: Average number of bytes per second ingested into Datadog for the service over the past one hour.
+: Average number of bytes per second ingested into Datadog for the service in the past one hour.

 Downstream Bytes/s
 : Average number of bytes per second ingested into Datadog for which the service is responsible of the ingestion.
 This includes the bytes of all descending child spans, as well as spans caught by the [Error sampler][3], the [Rare sampler][4] and the [App Analytics][5] mechanism.